utshomax/postman-docs/src/pages/docs/administration/onboarding-checklist.md

 > If you are using the Postman web app, Postman recommends using the Postman Desktop Agent for the best experience.
 See [About the Postman Agent](/docs/getting-started/basics/about-postman-agent/) for more information.

 For the Postman web app, you can use **Auto-select** to turn the Auto-Select agent on or off.
 Once you enable the option for Auto-select, Postman will automatically select the best agent for your requests.
 You can also manually select the Postman Agent to use for your requests: **Cloud Agent**, **Desktop Agent**, or **Browser Agent**.
 See [Selecting a Postman Agent for requests](/docs/getting-started/basics/about-postman-agent/#selecting-a-postman-agent-for-requests) for more information. -->

+To begin setting up Postman, contact your IT team for help with adding Postman to your organization, and accessing Postman according to your organization's policies.
+If people in your organization already use Postman in different teams, you can merge teams into a single, company-authorized account.
+You can also secure your Postman team's users by setting up single SSO, SCIM, and domain verification and account capture.

 ### Contact your IT team